bytex-solutions/snamp/docs/adapters/groovy-adapter.md

 Declaration | Description
 ---- | ----
 void close() | Called by SNAMP automatically when the resources acquired by instance of the adapter should be released def handleNotification(metadata, notif) | Catches notification emitted by one of the connected managed resources.
-This function is calling asynchronously
+This function is being called asynchronously

 The following example shows how to handle a notification:
 ```groovy